Giovanni Muscedere: Entry into crime

 Muscedere was born in Windsor, Ontario in 1959, the son of Italian immigrants, moving to Chatham at the age of 12.
 His parents, Domenico and Ortensia Muscedere, were from Vicalvi-Pozzuoli, Frosinone near Lazio, and left Italy in 1957 to escape post-war poverty.
 Muscedere grew up in an Italian-speaking household and he always spoke with an Italian accent, which he tried to hide by mumbling.
 Those who knew him described him as sounding like Sylvester Stallone's character Rocky Balboa.
 As a child, he was often bullied for being a "wop" and a "dogan" (derogatory Canadian slang for a Roman Catholic), and fought back, acquiring a great reputation as a fighter, which led him to take up boxing as his hobby.
 Muscedere's friends and family believed the childhood bullying had scarred him, making him adopt a tough persona to hide any weaknesses, which explained his love of boxing and later motorcycles.
 One who knew him stated: "He didn't really want to be somebody anybody could look down on.
 He wanted respect".
 Muscedere enjoyed some success as an amateur boxer, but his early marriage and his first child's birth prevented him from becoming a professional boxer as he would have liked, forcing him to take a job in order to support his family.
 Muscedere worked at a factory making automobile brakes in Chatham from 1979 until his murder, a job he hated as he found it very dull, but it gave him a good salary.
 After his first and second wives divorced him and were awarded custody of their children, Muscedere took up riding motorcycles, finding in the world of outlaw biking a surrogate family for those he had lost with his divorces.
 Muscedere had a strong sense of masculinity informed by traditional Italian values, for instance always paying the child support payments to both his ex-wives on time and in full on the grounds it was dishonourable for a father to let down his children.
-In 1997, Muscedere joined the Annihilators Motorcycle Club led by Wayne Kellestine.
+In 1997, Muscedere joined the Annihilators Motorcycle Club led by Wayne "Weiner" Kellestine.
 At the time, Muscedere was in a stressful second divorce and he came to find that Kellestine's farmhouse at 32196 Aberdeen Line outside of Iona Station to be a refuge from his troubles.